jason-ezenwa/movie-admin-dashboard/README.md

 Dive into insightful data about users and movies, beautifully presented through charts and infographics.

+The user interface is based off the designs in this figma file: https://www.figma.com/file/Gtr66WMFILMqRSiVaicOTc/A-Simple-Admin-Dashboard-(Community)?node-id=0%3A1&mode=dev

 NB: This project is under active development and is not yet complete.